neccam/PaFiFA/README.md

 * Search and change the variables in the following files:
   * *[valid/test.prototxt]*: **<PATH_TO_PREDICTION_FOLDER>**
   * *[I_extract_valid/test_probs.py]*: **<PATH_TO_PREDICTION_FOLDER>**
 * Run *[I_valid/test_extract_probs.py]* python scripts.
 These scripts will extract probabilites from the validation/test  sets for the best performing model.
-This step will take some time (Over 4 hours for each set).
+This step will take some time (Over 4+ hours for each set).
+* Run *[II_valid/test_parse_probs.m]* matlab scripts.
+These scripts will parse the extracted probabilities to Label structures, which will be used in following steps.
+* Run *[III_sub_valid_evaluate.m]* matlab scripts.
+These scripts will output final prediction files *[valid/test_prediction]* which you can use to measure our jaccard index score.

+#### The code was tested on Ubuntu 14.04 machine with CUDA 8.0 and cuDNN 5.0.
+All of the experiments were done on a single Titan X GPU ####
 #### For any question or problem with the code please contact me via e-mail [see profile].

+** The baseline model, training input list and best performing model links will be activated with the end of the competition (07/02/17 00:00 UCT) to allow code verification**